Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 3. Laser Teeth Whitening

-Laser teeth whitening is a relatively new type of teeth whitening treatment.
+Laser treatments are a relatively new type of whitening treatment.
 This treatment involves the application of specialized laser light to the teeth to activate a bleaching agent and help to whiten the teeth.

 Potential Risks of Teeth Whitening